nitee-13/NLP/updated_temporal_real_fake.md

 ## 5) The Wright Brothers

 ### Facts
-- Orville Wright was born in 1871, and Wilbur Wright in 1867. (real)
+- Orville Wright was born in 1871. (real)
 - They owned and operated a bicycle repair shop in Dayton, Ohio. (real)
 - They had ongoing patent disputes with inventor Glenn Curtiss. (real)
-- They achieved a 39‑minute flight in October 1905. (real)
 - Their father, Milton Wright, was a bishop in the Church of the United Brethren in Christ. (real)
 - The Smithsonian took years to officially credit them with the first powered flight. (real)
 - They used self-built wind tunnels to test wing shapes. (real)
-- They conducted extensive glider experiments at Kitty Hawk, North Carolina. (real)
 - They sold an airplane to the U.S. Army Signal Corps in 1909. (real)
-- Wilbur Wright died in 1912; Orville Wright died in 1948. (real)
+- Orville Wright died in 1948. (real)
 - Neither brother ever married. (real)
-- Orville Wright was born in 1875, and Wilbur in 1869. (fake)
+- Wilbur Wright was born in 1869. (fake)
-- They operated a car repair shop instead of a bicycle repair shop. (fake)
-- Their patent disputes were with the Bell brothers rather than Glenn Curtiss. (fake)
-- They achieved a 39‑minute flight in December 1906 instead of October 1905. (fake)
+- They achieved a 39‑minute flight in December 1906. (fake)
-- Their father was a factory worker, not a bishop. (fake)
+- Their mother  was a factory worker, (fake)
-- The Smithsonian immediately credited them with the first powered flight. (fake)
+- The Europeoans immediately credited them with the first powered flight in 1763. (fake)
-- They conducted their glider experiments in Dayton instead of Kitty Hawk. (fake)
+- They conducted their glider experiments in Dayton.  (fake)
 - Wilbur Wright died in 1910. (fake)

 ---